-Sautéed Shrimp with Chiles over Linguine
+Sauteed Shrimp with Chiles over Linguine

 Texas' coastal waters produce about 75 million pounds of shrimp each year.

 - Add the peppers, tomatoes, olives and capers, and continue cooking until the shrimp lose their translucence and start to firm.

-Place the cooked pasta in the fresh boiling water long enough to reheat it, about 1 minute.
+- Place the cooked pasta in the fresh boiling water long enough to reheat it, about 1 minute.

 Recipe editor Patricia Mitchell